-STAGE FIVE: May begin ages 12 to 19
+STAGE FIVE:

 - Adult stage; overall look is that of a young woman. - Areola rejoins breast contour and breast development is complete. - Pubic hair forms a thick, curly, triangular patch. - Adult height is probably reached. - Ovulation and menstruation occur regularly.

 Understanding the reproductive system is as important as understanding any other organ system of the body.
 Encourage students to learn this system and understand the function of each part.
 By becoming familiar with the female anatomy, students of all genders can better grasp what happens during the menstrual cycle.
 Ensure that students learn the correct terminology as well.
 Review pronunciation.
 Help students understand the approximate location, size and shape of each organ.